 Other impacts of climate change in SSA include:

-• Early school departure, especially for girls; childhood marriage; and
+- Early school departure, especially for girls, childhood marriage, and increased gender-based violence.

 In addition, many sub-Saharan countries are at high risk for worsening food insecurity and competition over resources, increasing civil unrest and mass displacement.